roee711/react-laravel-test/README.md

+# project test

-:Commands to run in the folder for the server side
+##:Commands to run in the folder for the server side

-Run the command: composer install
+1) Run the command: composer install

-Rename the settings file from .env.example to .env
+2) Rename the settings file from .env.example to .env

-Change the database connection settings in the parameters:
+3)Change the database connection settings in the parameters:

 DB_DATABASE=

 DB_USERNAME=

-Create a database
+4) Create a database

-Run the command: php artisan migrate:fresh --seed
+5) Run the command: php artisan migrate:fresh --seed

-Run the command: php artisan key:generate
+6) Run the command: php artisan key:generate

-Run the command: php artisan serve
+7) Run the command: php artisan serve

-Front:
-:Commands to run in the folder for the client
+##:Commands to run in the folder for the client

-Run the command: npm install
+1) Run the command: npm install

-Run the command: npm run dev
+2) Run the command: npm run dev

-:User with admin privileges
+## :User with admin privileges

 Username: admin@gmail.com

 Password: a12345678

-:Actions for user with these privilege
+##:Actions for user with these privilege

 View all users - delete, update, add